1903 Configuration Management Policy

 CM-10 Software Usage Restrictions

-1. DHS enforces the appropriate use of software and associated documentation to ensure utilization of software in accordance with contract agreements and copyright laws.
+1. Use software and associated documentation in accordance with contract agreements and copyright laws;

-2. Software and associated documentation is tracked via software inventory, and is protected by tracking quantity licenses to control copying and distribution.
+2. Track the use of software and associated documentation protected by quantity licenses to control copying and distribution; and

-3. Peer-to-peer file sharing is restricted to specific roles which are required for identified business processes.
-Only authorized personnel and user roles shall have utilize peer-to-peer file sharing for the purpose of performing agency identified business functions.
-The use of peer-to-peer file sharing is documented and controlled to ensure that it is not used for unauthorized distribution, display, performance, or reproduction of copyrighted work.
+3. Control and document the use of peer-to-peer file sharing technology to ensure that this capability is not used for the unauthorized distribution, display, performance, or reproduction of copyrighted work.

 CM-11 User Installed Software